Manuel-GG-89/serverless-cqrs-es-core/README.md

 ```

-# proccess: creane new instance of a (generic) domain aggregate
+# proccess: create new instance of a (generic) domain aggregate
 # each container is a phisical component,
 # Client is an SSR server,
 # Event Bus is the internal-global (at back-end level) comunication channel,